All Products

 filter

-The filters that can be used for the query.
-Results are returned in the order in which the filters are specified.
+The filter conditions.
+Results are returned in the same order that the filters are specified.

 sub_aggs and sub_group_bys